 Like getting value for money?
-Then you’ll find it in the Redmi Note 10 Pro (titled Pro Max in India).
-For a quite affordable price you get a quite outstanding smartphone.
+Then you’ll find it in the Redmi Note 11 Pro.
+For a quite affordable price you get quite a fantastic phone.

 If you’re looking for a budget phone, then you’re spoilt for choice among Xiaomi’s range.
 And another great option can be found in the Poco X3 Pro.

 For a low price, you get a modern smartphone running the latest version of Android, 128GB or 256GB storage, a powerful battery, and a quality IPS screen with a 120Hz refresh rate.
 The main camera module features a 48MP Sony IMX 582 sensor, an 8MP ultra-wide sensor, a 2MP macro sensor and a 2MP depth sensor.
 You can shoot video in 4K at 30fps, and the 20MP selfie camera is impressive too.

 In short, if you’re not bothered about 5G, and you're keen on your smartphone photography, this is an excellent choice.
 To learn more, read our Poco X3 Pro review.(opens in new tab)

 The Xiaomi Mi 10T Lite is another great budget buy.
 It’s slightly pricier than the previous model on our list, the Poco X3 Pro, and slightly older too, but to balance that out, it does support 5G.